-At least 20 killed, 165 wounded after tsunami hits Indonesia
+At least 20 killed, 165 hurt after tsunami hits Indonesia

 Another 165 people were hurt and dozens of buildings damaged Saturday night, the National Disaster Management Agency said.

-The Meteorology and Geophysics agency in a separate statement said it could have been caused by undersea landslides from Anak Krakatau, a volcanic island formed over years from the Krakatau volcano, which last erupted in October.
+The Meteorology and Geophysics agency in a separate statement said it could have been caused by undersea landslides from the eruption of Anak Krakatau, a volcanic island formed over years from the nearby Krakatau volcano.
+It also cited tidal waves caused by the full moon.

+The number of victims is likely to increase because not all affected areas have been assessed, said disaster agency spokesman Sutopo Purwo Nugroho.

 "I had to run, as the wave passed the beach and landed 15-20m (meters) inland," Øystein Lund Andersen wrote on Facebook.
 He said he was taking pictures of the volcano when he suddenly saw a big wave come toward him.